 There are a number of methodologies that can be used to calculate or approximate a living income and or living income benchmarks.
-The Living Income Community of Practices however, endorses one particularly robust, yet cost-effective methodology which is discussed below:
+The Living Income Community of Practice, however, endorses one particularly robust, yet cost-effective methodology which is discussed below:.

 The Anker Methodology